-The biocluster is a consortium that promotes green growth, business and innovation development in the Oulu South region.
+The biocluster is a consortium that promotes green growth, business and innovation development.

 The biocluster promotes green growth, low carbon business and circular economy.
 New businesses of bioeconomy and green growth develop in cooperation with research, development and innovation activities.

-The project creates a model for the creation of a biocluster in the Oulu South region.
+The project creates a model for the creation of a biocluster.
 The cluster brings together companies and associations of bioeconomy, agriculture and circular economy.

 By increasing cooperation between companies, RDI-organisations, investors and public sector, new synergies and potential for new green businesses arise in the whole region.